Data acquisition model

 Audio and Behavior Tracking

-• Behavioral Tracking: Monitoring and quantifying subjects’ movements, actions, and responses under specific conditions.
-This information is vital for linking neural activity to behavior, learning, memory, and decision-making processes.
+Behavioral Tracking: Monitoring and quantifying movements, actions, and task responses to link behavior with neural activity, learning, memory, and decision‑making.

 Electrophysiology

-• Electroencephalography (EEG): Non-invasive recordings of the brain’s electrical activity from electrodes placed on the scalp.
-EEG helps researchers study large-scale neural dynamics, sleep states, sensory processing, and cognitive functions.
+Electroencephalography (EEG): Non‑invasive recordings of electrical brain activity from scalp electrodes to study large‑scale dynamics, sleep, sensory processing, and cognition.

 Optical Imaging

-• Miniscope Microscopy: Small, head-mounted microscopes that let researchers visualize large populations of neurons in freely moving animals, bridging the gap between naturalistic behavior and underlying neural activity.
+Miniscope Microscopy: Head‑mounted fluorescence microscopy to image large neuronal populations in freely moving animals, linking naturalistic behavior to neural activity.

-• Single-Photon Microscopy: A fluorescence imaging method utilizing single-photon excitation for detailed observation of cellular and subcellular structures in living tissue.
+Single-Photon Microscopy: Fluorescence imaging with single‑photon excitation for detailed observation of cellular and subcellular structures in living tissue.

-• Two-Photon Microscopy: A fluorescence imaging technique using near-infrared light for deeper imaging in scattering tissue.
-It is well-suited for probing functional neuronal activity in intact brain tissue.
+Two-Photon Microscopy: Near‑infrared, two‑photon excitation for deeper imaging in scattering tissue; well‑suited to functional neuronal activity in intact brain.

-• Three-Photon Microscopy: A nonlinear optical method employing three-photon excitation to achieve deeper penetration and higher spatial resolution, allowing imaging of neuronal activity in challenging tissue environments.
+Three-Photon Microscopy: Nonlinear three‑photon excitation to achieve deeper penetration and high spatial resolution in challenging tissue environments.

 Magnetic and Functional Imaging

-• Magnetic Resonance Imaging (MRI): Uses magnetic fields and radio waves to generate detailed anatomical images of the brain and other organs, without ionizing radiation.
-MRI is a cornerstone of structural brain imaging.
+Magnetic Resonance Imaging (MRI): Magnetic fields and radio waves generate detailed anatomical images without ionizing radiation; cornerstone for structural brain imaging.

-• Functional Magnetic Resonance Imaging (fMRI): Measures brain activity indirectly through changes in blood flow. fMRI helps map functional networks, cognitive states, and sensory-motor processing.
+Functional Magnetic Resonance Imaging (fMRI): Indirect measures of brain activity via blood‑flow changes to map functional networks, cognitive states, and sensorimotor processing.

 Tomography and Ultrasound

-• Computed Tomography (CT): An X-ray-based imaging modality that produces cross-sectional images of internal brain structures, aiding in the identification of pathologies and structural abnormalities.
+Computed Tomography (CT): X‑ray‑based cross‑sectional imaging of internal structures for identifying pathologies and structural abnormalities.

-• Positron Emission Tomography (PET): Uses radioactive tracers to visualize metabolic processes and physiological activities.
-PET is invaluable for studying neurotransmitter systems, blood flow, and metabolic states in the brain.
+Positron Emission Tomography (PET): Radioactive tracers visualize metabolic and physiological processes; widely used for neurotransmitter systems, blood flow, and metabolism.

-• Single-Photon Emission Computed Tomography (SPECT): A nuclear imaging technique capturing 3D information on functional processes.
-SPECT data are often used alongside other imaging modalities for comprehensive analysis.
+Single-Photon Emission Computed Tomography (SPECT): Nuclear imaging that captures 3D functional information, often combined with other modalities for comprehensive analysis.

 General and Time-Series Data